mdjkenna/GraphStateMachine/README.md

 */
 ```

-The path taken is as a result of DFS and ordered edges in the graph.
+The path taken is as a result of DFS and ordered edges in the graph, noting again there is one state transition per action.
 Outgoing edges are visited in the order they are added to a vertex by default,
 however the order can be set manually in the edge builder scope to be different to the order of appearance.
 The first edge that is valid is the one that is explored at a given point.

+There is also a `Previous` action which can be used to go to previous states.
+Note that moving to the previous state is unconditional as the `Previous` action simply moves to the state machine to the previous state that it was in.
+Depending on requirements and graph structure the `Previous` action could possibly be avoided.

 #### Cyclic Graph Example and Traversal Types
-Below is an example of a 15 vertex graph that contains cycles (which can be used by a `GraphStateMachine`).
-It is a more complex example than the previous 8 vertex graph and produces more complex behavior.
+Below is a diagram of a 15 vertex graph that contains cycles.
+It is more complex than the previous 8 vertex graph.
-The selection of traversal type also becomes more significant, as does the design of transition handlers to manage cycle exploration (if applicable).
+The selection of traversal type becomes more significant for this graph, as does the design of strategies to manage cycle exploration and escape infinite cycles (if applicable).

 <!--suppress CheckImageSize -->
 <img src="Example15VertexCyclic.png" alt="Example Image" width="500"/>

-If setting the traversal type to be: `ForwardCyclic` and starting at vertex 1,
+If setting a traversal type of: `ForwardCyclic` and starting at vertex 1,
 the state machine will encounter an infinite loop around a cycle starting at vertex 6, the path of which can be seen in the below example.
 There are of course other cycles in the graph, but if starting at vertex 1 and traversing unconditionally, this cycle will not be escaped.